 WoodMart theme is bundled with Elementor and WPBakery Page Builder and offers prebuilt demos for both.
 WPML is fully compatible with both these page builders along with the WordPress Block Editor (Gutenberg).

-WPML allows you to translate the pages and posts content yourself, assign the translation jobs to one of your users assigned as translators, or send the content to be translated by a professional translation service.
+WPML also allows you to translate content yourself, assign the translation jobs to one of your users assigned as translators, or send the content to be translated by a professional translation service.

-If you’re not using Translate Everything, you can manage the translation of your site you can use WPML’s Translation Management.
+If you’re not using Translate Everything, you can manage the translation of your site by using WPML’s Translation Management.
 Simply navigate to the WPML → Translation Management page to send content for translation.
-The first time you visit the Translation Management page, WPML will walk you through a quick setup wizard where you choose who will translate your site and select your preferred translation editor.
+The first time you visit the Translation Management page, WPML will suggest you read the Getting Started Guide to learn all the ways you can translate your content.

 You can also translate the page by clicking the plus icon in the Language meta-box on the post or page editing screen.